 A migraine headache is the most common cause of central vertigo, comprising about 40% of cases.

 Upper cervical chiropractors understand the vital connection between a misalignment in the upper neck and the onset of vertigo.
-If the misalignment lies in the C1 vertebra (atlas), it can be putting the brainstem under extreme stress, causing improper signals to be sent to the brain about the position of the body.
+If the misalignment lies in the C1 vertebra (atlas), it can be putting the brainstem under extreme stress.
+As a result, the brain receives improper signals about the position of the body.
 By using a gentle method to realign this bone, the brainstem can return to functioning properly once again.
 This may reduce or even eliminate vertigo sensations.